About the FAJEF

 The Fédération des associations de juristes d’expression française de common law (FAJEF) was founded in 1993.
 It is a leading national Canadian justice-related organization.

-The FAJEF defends and promotes access to justice in French in provinces and territories with an English-speaking majority across Canada, with the exception of the province of Quebec.
+The FAJEF defends and promotes access to justice in French in provinces and territories with an English-speaking majority across Canada.

 In order to carry out its mandate, the FAJEF intervenes before the Supreme Court of Canada and conducts advocacy activities.
 It also organizes training activities, seminars, promotional campaigns and research projects.